Mike-mei/hms-ecommerce-demo/README.md

 If you run into a bug in our samples, please submit an [issue](https://github.com/HMS-Core/hms-ml-demo/issues) to the Repository.
 Even better you can submit a [Pull Request](https://github.com/HMS-Core/hms-ml-demo/pulls) with a fix.

 ## Licensing and Terms
-HMS Shopping Demo is liscened under the [Apache 2.0 license](https://github.com/HMS-Core/hms-mapkit-demo-java/blob/master/LICENSE).
+HMS Shopping Demo is licensed under the [Apache 2.0 license](https://github.com/HMS-Core/hms-mapkit-demo-java/blob/master/LICENSE).